About the Journal

 Focus and Scope

-Ecclesial Futures is an international, ecumenical peer-reviewed journal.
+Ecclesial Futures is an international, ecumenical and double-blind peer-reviewed open access journal.
 It publishes high-quality, original research and theological reflection on the development and transformation of local Christian communities and the systems that support them as they join in the mission of God in the world.
 We understand local Christian communities broadly to include traditional ‘parish’ churches and independent local churches, religious communities and congregations, new church plants, so-called ‘fresh expressions’ of church, ‘emergent’ churches and ‘new monastic’ communities.
 We hold to an inter-disciplinary approach to theological research and reflection; the core disciplines being theology, missiology and ecclesiology.

 Other social science and theological disciplines may be helpful in supporting the holistic nature of any research e.g. anthropology and ethnography, sociology, statistical research, biblical studies, leadership studies and adult learning.
 The journal fills an important reflective space between the academy and on-the-ground practice within the field of mission studies, ecclesiology and the so-called ‘missional church’.
 The audience for the journal is truly global wherever the local church and the systems that support them exists.
 We accept the following types of article: original research papers, narrative or literature reviews on a relevant subject, theological and missiological reflections, case study reports, conference papers and book reviews.
+The journal is published twice a year in June and December.

 Journal History